rawitat/gtypist_lessons/programming_quotes.typ

  :you've written it the wrong way!

 *:L2_28
-I:Audrey Tang
+I:[28] Audrey Tang
 S:I think Haskell excels at everything but user base :)

 *:L2_29
-I:Audrey Tang
+I:[29] Audrey Tang
 S:Perl: "Easy things are easy, hard things are possible."
  :Haskell: "Hard things are easy, the impossible just happened."

 *:L2_30
-I:Collection of "Shoot Yourself in the Foot with Haskell" S:You shoot the gun, but the bullet gets trapped in the IO monad.
+I:[30] Collection of "Shoot Yourself in the Foot with Haskell" S:You shoot the gun, but the bullet gets trapped in the IO monad.
  :
  :Couldn't match expected type 'Deer' against inferred type 'Foot'.